-- Investors can also use the 10-Q to make a comparison between the companies in which they have invested or want to invest in the future to see how they are performing.
-This can give an idea to the investors that whether their choice is correct and not and further decisions can be taken accordingly.
+- Investors can also use the 10-Q to compare the companies in which they have invested or want to invest in the future to see how they are performing.
+It can give an idea to the investors that whether their choice is correct and not, and further decisions can be taken accordingly.

 - This filing is available on the EDGAR database of the SEC.

 - It provides investors the information about the financial position of the companies on an ongoing basis.

 - The report for the fourth quarter is combined with a report for the full fiscal year, i.e., it is to be submitted on the SEC Form 10-K, and there is no filling of form 10-Q for the last quarter.

 - There are three categories of the fillers in which they are classified, which determine the different deadlines in which the company under consideration belongs.
 This category is known by the public float of the company where public float represents a portion of the corporate shares that are in the hands of the public and that are not held by the officers, owners, or government.
 All companies required to file the Form 10-Q must file it within a period of 40 or 45 days, depending on the size of the public float after the end of the quarter.

 Form 10-Q is an unaudited report submitted to the SEC and in which firms have to disclose their relevant information for their financial position.
 The filing for each first three quarters in a year is to be submitted by the companies to the SEC within a specified time from the end of the quarter.